OrangeSpyderMan/inkplate10-weather-cal/README.md

 1. Wakes from deep sleep and attempts to connect to WiFi.
 2. Optionally connects to MQTT to publish diagnostic logs.
-3. Attempts to get current network time and update real-time clock.
+3. Uses the RTC for timekeeping and refreshes it from NTP when synchronization is due.
-4. Downloads and renders the server-hosted PNG directly over HTTP.
+4. Optionally checks the output status and downloads the server-hosted PNG only when its content has changed.
 5. Returns to deep sleep for the configured refresh interval.

 #### Features: